Create a Persistent Xubuntu Live USB from CD

 (1.)
 Remove the CD/DVD and restart your system

 (3.)
-Set your computer to boot from USB
+Set the system to boot from USB

 Booting from the Xubuntu Live USB